Is Tug-of-War Bad for Dogs?

 Tug Rules & Impulse Control

-You set the rules for tug-of-war and that requires impulse control!
+You set the rules for tug-of-war, and that requires impulse control!

 You are in control of the game!
 You get to decide when it starts and when it ends.

 The dog shouldn’t jump for it when you hold it up or in front of them unless you say it’s ok.
 If they do, put it bunched up under your armpit so they can’t get at it and try again.
-They will learn that just grabbing it without thinking or paying attention to you does not get them the toy!
+They will learn that grabbing it without thinking or paying attention to you does not get them the toy!

 The tug toy should only be out and available when you initiate a game of tug!
 Otherwise, it is hidden safely away!